-Routine maintenance and monitoring of the system may lead to discovery that a user has violated or is violating the District Internet/Network Acceptable Use Policy or Agreement, other school committee policies, school rules, or the law.
-In such circumstances, the nature of the investigation will be in the context of the nature of the alleged violation.
+7.2 Routine maintenance and monitoring of the system may lead to discovery that the user has violated or is violating the District Internet/Network Acceptable Use Agreement, the law or the disciplinary code.
+The nature of the investigation will be in the context of the nature of the alleged violation.